How to set background connectivity options (HTML)

 - Raw push notifications

 Other background tasks features can also be used by a network app.
-Some other triggers available for use by a Windows Store app include the following:
+Some other triggers available for use by a Windows Runtime app include the following:

 - Maintenance triggers (periodic time events for maintenance)